SumitxThokar/Power-BI-/README.md

 ![After](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/onmyown.png)

 ## Day 4 of Learning Power BI.
-On the journey of learning Power BI.
+:writing_hand: On the journey of learning Power BI.
 Today, I had the opportunity to delve deeper into the world of Power BI and explore some of the basic chart types available.
 I was struck by the power of visuals to convey information in a much more impactful way than simple tables.
 They allow for the storytelling of numbers through beautiful, eye-catching designs.<br>
 #### Stacked Column Chart
 One of the charts I began with was the stacked column chart, which is similar to a standard column chart but with the added feature of labels.
 This allows for an even more detailed understanding of the data being presented.
 As an example, take a look at this image:
 ![Stacked Column Chart](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/visual1.png)